22anirudhk/FaceMeIn/README.md

 Welcome to Anirudh's Improved Attendance System which utilizes Facial Recognition to check in members.

-It is currently used by FRC Team 1072 to keep track of member hours and for safety purposes.

 ## Note:
 1. You will need to ssh into the server in order to modify the attendance database contents.
 1. You will also need to modify Server/db.js to connect to the correct mongodb server.